 Sweet Habanero Chile Peppers

-Sweet Habanero peppers are available in the summer and fall.
+Sweet habanero peppers are available in the summer through fall.

 Restaurants currently purchasing this product as an ingredient for their menu.